Glossary

 Industries involved in extracting raw materials from the earth (such as oil, metals, minerals and aggregates), as well as their processing and preparation for consumers.
 E.g. coal mining, oil refining or gas processing.

-PRC-related entities
+PRC-related or PRC-connected entities

 Entities that undertake activities under an arrangement with; in the service of; on the order or at the request of; or under the direction of the PRC government or party-state apparatus.